Muxia village and harbour from Monte Corpiño. End of the Camino de Finisterre and Muxia

 Morning mist in the Xallas River Valley near Olveiroa on the Camino de Finisterre

-We were advised that it’s better to go to Muxía first, so we did, although we encountered plenty of pilgrims doing it the other way around.
+We were advised that it’s better to go to Muxía last, so we did, although we encountered plenty of pilgrims doing it the other way around.
 Having walked the hills, I am glad we started with Finisterre.

 Women smiling and pointing left at the point where the Camino splits in the directions of Finisterre or Muxia